-[Updated on April 4] In view of the measures announced at the press conference at the end of the National Security Council and following the recommendations of the ULB, we inform you that the IEE remains open and active, but with modalities adapted to the situation.
+[Updated on April 16, originally published on April 13] In view of the measures announced at the press conference at the end of the National Security Council and following the recommendations of the ULB, we inform you that the IEE remains open and active, but with modalities adapted to the situation.

 The courses of the Interdisciplinary Master in Analysis of European Construction and of the MEUS (Executive Certificate in European Union Studies) are replaced by distance education (see below) and activities not essential to teaching and research are postponed or canceled.